Join our community of websites already using SEOJuice to automate the boring SEO work.

 When commissioning the original article, decide which 2 to 3 formats it will become.
 Brief the writer to include:

 Doing this at write-time costs an extra 30 minutes.
 Doing it after the article publishes typically costs 2 to 3 hours per format because the writer has to reverse-engineer the structure.
+(I tell teams to think of the brief as a five-format brief from the start, even if only one of those formats ships in week one.
+The other four cost almost nothing to produce later if the raw material exists, and cost an entire afternoon each if it does not.)

 Three repurposing patterns that consistently underperform, despite being the most commonly recommended: